Magic Spells for Intelligence

 "Since in a primary oral culture... knowledge that is not repeated aloud soon vanishes, oral societies must invest great energy in saying over and over again what has been learned arduously over the ages." - Walter Ong

-With the advent of writing our thinking became much more abstract and analytical.
-Writing created a separation between the knower and the known, reducing subjectivity and increasing objectivity.
-It also helped us develop a new kind of self-aware and reflective consciousness that was lacking in oral cultures.
+Writing made our thinking more abstract and analytical.
+It created separation between knower and known, increasing objectivity.
+It helped us develop a new kind of self-aware, reflective consciousness that was lacking in oral cultures.

 How Writing Generates New Kinds of Ideas